ABOUT SCHOOL OF THE ARTS

 Welcome to the Athenaeum's School of the Arts

-If you register for an art class online, note that you will be ordering “tickets,” as our class registration system is in transition.
+If you register for an art class online, note that our class registration system will list the class as “tickets.”
 Please feel free to call us and order over the phone if you have any concerns.

 Financial support is provided in part by the City of San Diego Commission for the Arts and Culture.